ssvlabs/SIPs/sips/cluster_consensus.md

 Regarding syntax, the rules can stay the same.

 Regarding semantics,
-  - If `SSVMessage.MsgID` contains a ClusterID (i.e. the role is attestation + sync committee) and if the ClusterID doesn't exist in the current network, it should ignore the message.
+  - If `SSVMessage.MsgID` contains a CommitteeID (i.e. the role is attestation + sync committee) and if the CommitteeID doesn't exist in the current network, it should ignore the message.
-  - If a `ValidatorIndex` in `SignedPartialSignatureMessage.Message.Messages` is incorrect, considering the ValidatorPublicKey or the ClusterID in the MessageID, it should ignore the message.
+  - If a `ValidatorIndex` in `SignedPartialSignatureMessage.Message.Messages` is incorrect, considering the ValidatorPublicKey or the CommitteeID in the MessageID, it should ignore the message.

 Regarding duties' general rules,
   - The duplicated partial signature rule (same validator, slot and type but different signing root or signature) now applies only to the Proposal, Aggregate, Sync Committee Contribution, Validator Registration and Voluntary Exit duties (since attestation and sync committee partial signature messages may include the same signing root.)